 In addition, it gives parents and carers a greater understanding of the work children will be doing in school.
 As a result, they will be better able to support their children as they adjust to the demands of learning in a new environment.

-How can you help your child’s development
+How you can help your child’s development

 Between birth and five years old, children develop very rapidly.
 They gain a wide range of knowledge and skills.
 They learn to observe, think, experiment, and express their ideas and to play and work with others.